bradleeharr/KalmanTracking/README.md

 <p align="center">
 <img src="https://github.com/bradleeharr/MultiBandIRTracking/assets/56418392/5f83389b-5261-4754-b373-377a29256a43"/>
 </p>

-In this case, the constant-velocity model is far superior than the constant acceleration model, and fluctuations due to noise cause significant error in the constant acceleration model.
+* In this case, the constant-velocity model is far superior than the constant acceleration model.
+Fluctuations and instability from noise causes significant errors in the constant acceleration model.
-The drone used to record the footage moves with constant velocity, so it is reasonable that the constant velocity scenario accurately models the motion.
+* The drone used to record the footage moves with reasnoably constant velocity, so it is reasonable that the constant velocity scenario accurately models the motion.